 Hops & Grain Brewing (East Austin)

 Not only does this award-winning craft brewery offer a dog-friendly patio, but they have also managed to hand-craft something special for your four-legged friend.
 Hops & Grain Brewing has found a way to recycle the spent brewing grains into homemade dog treats called “Brew Biscuits.”
-Check them out seven days a week from 10 a.m. – 10 p.m., with tours held Tuesday through Saturday.
+Check them out seven days a week from 10 a.m. – 10 p.m., with free tours held Friday and Saturday.

 Doghouse Drinkery (Leander)